The biggest barrier to an education is ill health.

 Where we work

 Currently HealthStart is working in Western Kenya.
-Over the next three years we will begin to work in Uganda, Ghana and Sierra Leone.
+We are applying for funding to scale the programme in other areas of Kenya and Sierra Leone.

 One simple intervention (water/malaria nets/deworming tablets) doesn’t work - or if it does, it doesn’t last.
 We are determined to change the way health and education intertwine for good.